Mattedigital/learning_log/README.md

 #### Purpose:

-This document acts as a single source of notes, code snippets, resources and things learnt throughout my career as a designer and front-end developer.
+This document acts as a single source of notes, code snippets, resources and things learnt throughout my career as front-end developer.

 #### Contents: